Richard F. Wareing

 - Representation of parking garage owner in negotiations with engineer for finalization of contract documents, prepared draft contract documents for bid packages for prospective general contractors and negotiated final contract documents with bid winner, and represented owner in multiple disputes arising during construction.

 - Successful representation of contractor in appeal to the Supreme Court of Connecticut in case involving questions of arbitrarily and the extent of Connecticut’s waiver of sovereign immunity in construction disputes.
-Bacon Construction Co., Inc. v.
-State of Connecticut, Department of Public Works, 294 Conn.
+Bacon Const.
+Co., Inc. v.
+Department of Public Works, 294 Conn.
 695 (2010).

-- Representation of regional regional refuse authority in appeal of litigation with municipal customers.
+- Appellate representation of regional refuse authority in appeal of litigation with municipal customers involving authority’s rate-setting power, commercial contract principles, and impact of special legislation on authority’s power.
 Town of New Hartford v.
 CRRA, 291 Conn.
 433 (2009).
-Case involved authority’s rate-setting power, commercial contract principles, and impact of special legislation on authority’s power.

 - Representation of State of Connecticut Employees Retirement Commission in appeal involving dispute over calculation of employee pensions.
-Longely v.
-State Employees Retirement Comm’n., 284 Conn.
+Longley State Employees Retirement Com’n, 284 Conn.
 149 (2007).

 - Representation of architect in appeal to the Supreme Court of Connecticut arising out of arbitration award against owner for unpaid professional services.
-Kasper v.
-City of Bridgeport, 278 Conn.
+City of Bridgeport v.
+The Kasper Group, Inc., 278 Conn.
 466 (2006).

 - Successful representation of divorcing spouse in an interlocutory appeal.
-Rich represented the wife in a high-profile divorce action.
-She had obtained an interlocutory judgment of approximately $500,000 in pendente lite attroneys’ fees and the husband appealed the order.
+Rich represented the wife in a high-profile divorce action who had obtained an interlocutory judgment of approximately $500,000 in pendente lite attorneys’ fees and the husband appealed the order.
 Rich obtained dismissal of opposing spouse’s appeal on jurisdictional grounds, in part using a novel issue regarding the finality of judgments under Connecticut law.
 Perricone v.
-Perricone, AC 2546, cert. granted in part, 271 Conn.
+Perricone, AC 25461, granted in part, 271 Conn.
 919 (2004).

 - Successful representation of general contractor in appeal concerning the discharge of a $15 million mechanic’s lien.
-The contractor had obtained judgments at the trial court dismissing the lien.
-On appeal, Rich successfully defended the trial court’s judgment of dismissal relying on the language of the subcontracts and relevant statutory provisions.
+Contractor had obtained judgments at the trial court dismissing the lien.
+On appeal, Rich successfully defended the trial court’s judgment of dismissal, relying on the language of the subcontracts and relevant statutory provisions.
 HSI General Contractors, Inc., v.
-FPL Energy, Marcus Hook, L.P., No. 1835 EDA 2004 (Pa.
-Super 2004.); F.W.
+FPL Energy Marcus Hook, L.P., 1835 EDA 2004 (Pa.
+Super.
+2004); F.W.
 Hake, Inc., v.
-FPL Energy, Marcus Hook, L.P., No. 1836 EDA 2004 (Pa.
-Super 2004.); Mid-Atlantic Contractors, Inc. v.
-FPL Energy, Marcus Hook, L.P., No. 1837 EDA 2004 (Pa.
-Super 2004).
+FPL Energy Marcus Hook, L.P., No. 1836 EDA 2004 (Pa.
+Super.
+2004); Mid-Atlantic Contractors, Inc. v.
+FPL Energy Marcus Hook, L.P., No. 1837 EDA 2004 (Pa.
+Super.
+2004).

-- Successful representation of general contractor in appeal concerning the discharge of a $18 million mechanic’s lien by a supplier.
+- Successful representation of general contractor in appeal concerning the discharge of an $18 million mechanic’s lien by a supplier.
 The trial court had discharged the lien based on the plain language of the parties’ contract and the supplier appealed, arguing that certain contract provisions were intended to operate retroactively, thus barring the lien.
 On appeal, Rich successfully defended the trial court’s judgment.
-ALSTOM Power Inc. v.
+Alstom Power, Inc. v.
 Balcke-Durr, Inc., 269 Conn.
 599 (2004).

 - Successfully represented steel inspector in appeal arising out of catastrophic workplace accident.
 Pelletier v.
-Sordoni Skanska Const., 262 Conn.
-373 (2003).
+Sordoni/Skanska Const.
+Co., 262 Conn.
+372 (2003).

 - Successful representation of contractor on appeal in case involving a federal construction project.
-The contractor had obtained a favorable judgment on its delay claim at the Board of Contract Appeals.
-Rich helped successfully defend that judgment on appeal resulting in a favorable decision that clarified Federal law with respect to Eichleay formula used to calculate extended home office overhead damages arising out of owner-caused delays on federal construction projects.
+Contractor had obtained a favorable judgment on its delay claim at the Board of Contract Appeals.
+Rich helped successfully defend that judgment on appeal, resulting in a favorable decision that clarified federal law with respect to Eichleay Formula used to calculate extended home office overhead damages arising out of owner-caused delays on federal construction projects.
 West v.
-All-State Boiler, 146 F.3d 1468 (Fed.
+All State Boiler, Inc., 146 F.3d 1368 (Fed.
 Cir.
 1998).